jbinas/ethesis-templ/README.md

  * gitinfo2 package

 needs to be present, and the post-{commit,checkout,merge} hook from http://ctan.mirror.rafal.ca/macros/latex/contrib/gitinfo2/post-xxx-sample.txt should be added to your .git/hooks/ directory.
+The feature is activated by setting the printrev option (print revision on all pages) or the printrevtitle option (print on title page only) when loading the class.